mlfoundations/open_clip/README.md

 Welcome to an open source implementation of OpenAI's [CLIP](https://arxiv.org/abs/2103.00020) (Contrastive Language-Image Pre-training).

-The goal of this repository is to match the accuracy of the original CLIP models when trained on the same dataset.
-For example, our implementation reaches 22.2% top-1 ImageNet when training a ResNet 50x4 on the 3 million images in the Conceptual Captions dataset, and 32.7% top-1 ImageNet accuracy when training a RN50 on OpenAI's [15 million image subset of YFCC](https://github.com/openai/CLIP/blob/main/data/yfcc100m.md).
-OpenAI's CLIP model reaches 31.3% on the same subset of YFCC.
+The goal of this repository is to enable training models with contrastive image-text supervision, and to investigate their properties such as robustness to distribution shift.
+Our starting point is an implementation of CLIP that matches the accuracy of the original CLIP models when trained on the same dataset.
+Specifically, a ResNet-50 model trained with our codebase on OpenAI's [15 million image subset of YFCC](https://github.com/openai/CLIP/blob/main/data/yfcc100m.md) achieves **32.7%** top-1 accuracy on ImageNet.
+OpenAI's CLIP model reaches **31.3%** when trained on the same subset of YFCC.
+For ease of experimentation, we also provide code for training on the 3 million images in the [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/download) dataset, where a ResNet-50x4 trained with our codebase reaches 22.2% top-1 ImageNet accuracy.

+As we describe in more detail [below](#why-are-low-accuracy-clip-models-interesting), CLIP models in a medium accuracy regime already allow us to draw conclusions about the robustness of larger CLIP models since the models follow [reliable scaling laws](https://arxiv.org/abs/2107.04649).

+This codebase is work in progress, and we invite all to contribute in making it more acessible and useful.
+In the future, we plan to add support for TPU training and release larger models.
+We hope this codebase facilitates and promotes further research in contrastive image-text learning.

-Note that `src/clip` is a copy of OpenAI's official [repo](https://github.com/openai/CLIP) with minimal changes.
+Note that `src/clip` is a copy of OpenAI's official [repository](https://github.com/openai/CLIP) with minimal changes.

 ## Data